kaustubhshan27/SmartWatch/README.md

 ## Project Description

 Implemented a smart wearable in the form of a wrist watch.
+NodeMCU is used to upload data such as temperature, humidity, real time
+GPS coordinates and ground speed of the individual to thingspeak.com.
+The features provided by thingspeak.com are used to display data in the form of graphs and real time data in a web based UI.
+Google Maps API is used to pinpoint the location using the GPS coordinates.
+The web based UI is hosted on Github.

 ## Components Used